carbonblack/cbc-binary-toolkit/README.md

 ERROR: cowardly refusing to delete `envdir` (it does not look like a virtualenv):

 ```
-just delete the python env directory (py37) from .tox directory
+Delete the python env directory (py37) from .tox directory
 and rerun `tox --recreate`.

 ### Development Flow

-To begin a code change start by creating a branch off of the develop branch.
+To begin a code change, start by creating a branch off of the develop branch.
 ```
 git checkout develop
 git checkout -b {branch-name}